 All of the Tesla Model Y variants feature a 75 kWh battery.
 As a result, they are the most expensive Tesla models to own, in terms of increasing your electricity bill.
 For instance, the cost of fully charging the Standard Range Tesla Model Y is about $11.50.

-Another Tesla Model that will increase your electric bill is the Tesla Model X. Even though this model is cheaper to charge than the Tesla Model Y, it’s still quite costly.
+Another Tesla model that will increase your electric bill is the Tesla Model X. Even though this model is cheaper to charge than the Tesla Model Y, it’s still quite costly.
 Unlike the Tesla Model Y that features a 75 kWh battery, the Model X has a 100 kWh battery.

-However, older editions of Model X have a low-capacity battery of 60 kWh.
+However, older editions of the Model X have a low-capacity battery of 60 kWh.
 Since the latest Tesla Model X variants (Long Range and Plaid) are fitted with a 100 kWh battery, they will cost around $15.30 to fully charge.
 With this estimate, the cost per mile for the Model X Long Range will be around $0.04.

 If you want a Tesla that won’t drive up your electricity bill too much, consider going for the Tesla Model 3.
 It is also the cheapest Tesla Model on the market.
 This model comes with three variants – Standard Range, Long Range, and Performance editions.

-Unlike Tesla Model Y and Model X, the variants in Model 3 have different batteries.
+Unlike the Tesla Model Y and Model X, the variants in Model 3 have different batteries.
 The Tesla Model 3 Standard Range is fitted with a 50 kWh, while the Long Range and Performance variants have an 83 kWh battery.

-If you want to save more cash on your electricity bill, consider getting the Tesla Model 3 Standard Range which costs around $7.60 for a full charge, which is equivalent to 0.03 per mile.
+If you want to save more cash on your electricity bill, consider getting the Tesla Model 3 Standard Range which costs around $7.60 for a full charge, equivalent to 0.03 per mile.
 If you choose the Long Range or Performance variant, you will have to pay around $12.55 or $0.036 per mile.

 Last but not least, owners of the Tesla Model S won’t have to pay a higher electricity bill than those of Model Y or X, but it’s quite a bit more costly than fully charging a Model 3.
-All three Tesla model S versions are fixed with a 100 kWh battery – Long Range, Plaid, and Plaid+.
+All three Tesla Model S versions are fixed with a 100 kWh battery – Long Range, Plaid, and Plaid+.